yigitozdemir/local-to-mobile/README.md

 also it takes care of console operations like "cordova run android"

-Sorry guys, i am not good at neither javascript or design, but you may like this tool.
+Sorry guys, i am not good at neither javascript nor design, but you may like this tool.